Design for Manufacturability Seminar and Workshops

 1-805-924-0100; andersondm@aol.com

-A very high-leverage option is the one-day product-specific workshop, which immediately applies the methodologies of the seminar to a specific product development project.
+A very high-leverage option is the one-day Product-Specific Workshop, which immediately applies the methodologies of the seminar to a specific product development project.
 The audience would be the newly formed project team.
 This is a effective way to get a new product development project "off on the right foot" and help the team optimize product architecture to design in manufacturability, low-cost, modularity, quality, and reliability.

 After one workshop at Hewlett-Packard, two team members asked the team leader if Dr. Anderson had worked for the competition (which he hadn’t) because his agenda was so thorough and useful.